Hitting Reset on Your Sugar Habit

 Remove trigger foods from your house.
 If you’ve built an understanding of which foods are really, really high in sugar and also truly irresistible to you, don’t make them convenient.
 I love chocolate chip cookies.
 I don’t allow them in my house.
 If I want a cookie, I have to walk several blocks to get it.
 That means if I really want that cookie, I’ll get it.
 But if it’s too much of a hassle to put on my shoes, go outside, and walk in the dark and cold, maybe I just won’t have a cookie.
 I create a barrier to access so that I have to evaluate whether it’s worth the effort.

 The end goal is for us to be more sensitive to sweetness so that we don’t need so much of it to be satisfied.
 I work with some people who are putting three Splendas in an iced tea.
 Those people have desensitized themselves to sweetness.
 I work with them slowly over time to resensitize their palates.
 Maybe we’ll start with a two-week Sweetkick sugar reset.
-(If you’re interested in purchasing, you can use the code GOOP for 10 percent off at check-out.)
-I’m not saying you’re not going to want sugar after doing that; I’m saying when you do have something sweet, you will perceive it as being really sweet.
-That resensitization dials down your desire for sweetness and, with that, your craving for sugar.
+I’m not saying you’re not going to want sugar after doing that; I’m saying when you do have something sweet, you might perceive it as being really sweet.
+That resensitization may help dial down your desire for sweetness and, with that, your craving for sugar.
 It’s a small adjustment that’s a big step toward overall health.